solana-labs/solana-web3.js/packages/library/README.md

 const slot: Slot = await pendingRequest.send();
 ```

-Since the arguments of the `getSlot` method are reserved for the request payload, the `send` method is the one that can accept additional arguments such as an `AbortSignal` to abort the request.
+The arguments of the `getSlot` method are reserved for the request payload, but the `send` method is where additional arguments such as an `AbortSignal` can be accepted in the context of the request.

 Aborting RPC requests can be useful for a variety of things such as setting a timeout on a request or cancelling a request when a user navigates away from a page.